 We will continue to monitor, as will Independent Schools Victoria, noting in the meantime, schools should maintain separate accounts for schools and ELC, and have a MOU in place between schools and ELC including provisions (at a minimum) regarding services and liability.

-If you would like to discuss any of the above, please contact Cecelia Irvine-So.
-Cecelia is a Practice Leader at Moores, she advises extensively on regulatory compliance in education, reviews and agreements.
+Cecelia Irvine-So is a Practice Leader at Moores, she advises extensively on regulatory compliance in education, reviews and agreements.
 Cecelia is also a parent of children at an independent school and a school board member.
+If you would like to discuss any of the above, please do not hesitate to contact us.